top of page

 If your ginger and galangal plants are in the ground, you'll want to keep them well-mulched.
 If the roots are well-protected, the plants should die back in a freeze, but emerge again in the spring.
 Last year we interplanted broccoli and ginger, and that worked well.
 Since the two have completely different growing seasons, the broccoli was up while the ginger was dormant underground.
 Then by the time the ginger's leafy green growth emerged in the spring, the broccoli was already gone from the garden.
 We'll keep updating this post as we try more companion planting experiments.

 If your ginger and galangal are planted in pots, they will need some extra protection to survive a deep freeze.
 A frost blanket will help.
-You can also move the pots up against the warmest side of your house or overwinte them in your house, shed, garage, or greenhouse.
-The plants will be dormant and it'll look like you just have some empty pots for awhile, but as soon as temps are warm again, you'll start to see new green growth.
+You can also move the pots up against the warmest side of your house or overwinter them in your house, shed, garage, or greenhouse.
+The plants will be dormant and it'll look like you just have some empty pots for awhile, but as soon as temps are sufficiently warm again (usually in April), you'll start to see new green growth.

 Ginger is a favorite plant for sure, and it's not just for the kitchen.
 Fresh or dried, we love ginger in curries, teas, tinctures, oil, syrups, fire cider, and oh so many ways.
 Ginger baths are amazing in the wintertime!
 Make some tea and drink it while steeping your body in it too.
 Ginger is a helpful ally for tummy upsets, cramps, after dinner digestion, muscle spasms, and so much more.
 We could write a whole book about ginger and why it's great, but those are some ideas.
 We'll add to this post as time allows.